-A school shall demonstrate the ability to serve students with disabilities by employing or contracting with staff who have the required licensure to provide special education services.
-An approved independent school is not required to demonstrate that it has the resources to provide every type of special education service in order to be approved or retain its approval to receive public funding for general tuition.
+An independent school approved for public tuition shall demonstrate the ability to serve students with disabilities by employing or contracting with staff who have the required licensure to provide special education services.
+The school is not required to demonstrate that it has the resources to provide every type of special education service in order to be approved or retain its approval to receive public funding for general tuition.
 Therapeutic independent schools shall have the capacity to serve the needs of students they are designed to serve.
-The Secretary shall establish minimum standards of services for students receiving special education services in independent schools in Vermont.
+The Secretary shall establish minimum standards of services for students receiving special education services in independent schools approved for public tuition in Vermont.